 The program solution.for merges two .dat frame files, both containing (possibly) equilibrated liquids.
-The idea is to prepare a solution with the desired concentration.
+The idea is to prepare a solution with the desired concentration, ready to enter the Molecular Dynamics module without the need of pre-equilibration with Monte Carlo.
 The solute box is put at the centre of the solvent box.
 A certain number of solute molecules is conserved, depending on the desired concentration.
 Then, all the solvent molecules that lie too close to any of the surviving solute molecules are erased.
-It is applied a proximity criterion: any solvent molecule with any atom closer than $\Sigma[R{vdW}]+atol$ to any solute atom will be erased. $R{vdW}$ is the van der Waals radius (see taken from J. D. Dunitz, A. Gavezzotti, Acc.
+It is applied a proximity criterion: any solvent molecule with any atom closer than $\Sigma[R{vdW}]+atol$ to any solute atom will be erased.
+R{vdW} is the van der Waals radius (see taken from J. D. Dunitz, A. Gavezzotti, Acc.
 Chem.
 Res., 1999, 32, 677) and atol is a user-defined tolerance parameter, expressed in Å, that is given from keyboard when the program is executed.